Logo

 Homework problems can turn evenings into power struggles.
 In this episode, Dr. Roseann Capanna-Hodge explains why homework breakdowns happen and how Regulation First Parenting™ helps calm the brain, strengthen connection, and support kids with emotional dysregulation.

 If homework feels like a nightly battle, you are not failing as a parent.
-Homework problems matter because they impact learning, confidence, and the parent child relationship.
-In this episode, you will learn why homework struggles happen and how to support your child without escalating stress.
+Homework problems matter because they affect learning, confidence, and your relationship with your child.
+In this episode, I’ll explain why homework struggles happen and how to support your child without escalating stress.

 Why does my child struggle with homework but seem fine at school?

 Many kids hold it together all day and fall apart at home.
-Homework problems often show up when mental energy is gone.
+Homework challenges often appear when their mental energy is depleted.

-• Clinical factors matter like ADHD, executive functioning issues, anxiety, depression, dyslexia, or learning differences
+• Clinical factors matter: ADHD, executive functioning issues, anxiety, depression, dyslexia, or learning differences

-• Fatigue, hunger, and sensory overload lower tolerance
+• Fatigue, hunger, and sensory overload reduce tolerance

-Real life example: A child focuses at school but melts down at home because the brain is exhausted and can no longer compensate.
+Parent story: A child focuses all day at school but melts down at home because the brain is exhausted and can no longer compensate.

 Is my child avoiding homework or do they not understand the assignment?

 Resistance is not always refusal.
-Sometimes kids truly do not understand what is being asked.
+Sometimes children genuinely do not understand what’s being asked.

-• Understanding the task is different from understanding the concept
+• Understanding instructions can be harder than understanding the concept

 • Kids with learning or attention issues need clarity and repetition

-Real life example: Your child knows the math concept but freezes because the written directions feel confusing and overwhelming.
+Parent story: Your child knows the math concept but freezes because the written instructions feel overwhelming.

 How do ADHD and executive functioning issues affect homework?

-Homework problems often come from task initiation and organization challenges, not defiance.
+Homework struggles often stem from task initiation and organization challenges—not defiance.

-• Executive functioning impacts starting and finishing work
+• Executive functioning impacts starting and completing work

-Real life example: A child understands the work but cannot begin without prompts, leading parents to misread this as laziness.
+Parent story: A child understands the work but cannot begin without prompts.
+Parents might misread this as laziness.

 What should I do when homework leads to meltdowns every night?